garethltm/obsibrain/sc900/Microsoft Purview.md

+reduces risk and complexity with unified data security, governance, and compliance solutions for the era of AI.
 ### Understand & explore the data
 ![A screenshot of the activity explorer page in the Microsoft Purview portal.](https://learn.microsoft.com/en-us/training/wwl-sci/describe-purview-data-solutions/media/activity-explorer.png)![A screenshot of the content explorer page in the Microsoft Purview portal.](https://learn.microsoft.com/en-us/training/wwl-sci/describe-purview-data-solutions/media/content-explorer.png)
 Data classification can involve large numbers of documents and emails.
 To help administrators derive insights and understanding, the Explorers node under Information Protection in the [[Microsoft Purview]] portal provides tools such as the activity explorer and content explorer that provide details at a glance, including: